The Archaeology of Ireland

 A scenic drive takes us to Clifden, famous for its high-quality wool tweeds.

 After a stop to shop, continue north towards Kylemore Castle, built in the late 1800s by Mitchell Henry MP, a wealthy businessman and liberal politician.
-Today, it is owned and run by the Benedictine community, who have been in residence here since 1920, evacuees from Belgium during World War I, who converted the structure into an abbey and international school for girls.
+Today, it is owned and run by a community of Benedictine Nuns.
+The nuns have been in residence here since 1920, after evacuating from Belgium during World War I. They converted the structure into an abbey which also functions as an international school for girls.
 Enjoy the Victorian walled garden that lies outside.

 Overnight for one night in the Knockranny House Hotel in Westport.
 (B/D)